distance#

 Distance module.

 This module provides classes and functions for working with distance matrices.
 A distance matrix represents pairwise distances between a set of labeled items, where distances satisfy properties such as symmetry and non-negativity.
-The public API (DistanceMatrix and the classifications, operations, io submodules) is re-exported here; the implementation is split across the base, classifications, operations, and io submodules.
+The public API (DistanceMatrix and the classifications, io submodules) is re-exported here; the implementation is split across the base, classifications, and io submodules.

 Main Classes#